paul-veevers/mst-fsm/README.md

 	- lots of business logic is implemented client-side
 	- apps have many different states (loading, error, success, toggles, pagination, etc)
 	- testing (unit, integration, etc) is not great.
 Each component has it's own logic and states, and are often async.
 How can you possibly test all the permutations?
 Current best practice seems to be a UI integration test: generate fake data, render the whole tree for each permutation, snapshot it, then eyeball any difference to spot errors/regressions.
 Pretty sub-optimal.
-- some recent ecosystem developments potentially make FSM's much more useful:
+- some recent-ish ecosystem developments potentially make FSM's much more useful:
 	- declarative UI (React) where UI is a function of state (view = f(state))
 	- type systems (Typescript, Flow, Mobx State Tree)